Mental Health

 For refugees, the threat does not pass.
 It morphs.

 "When you are fleeing shells, your focus is narrow: find cover.
-When you are in a camp waiting for asylum papers for three years, the shell has just landed inside your mind."
+When you are in a camp waiting for asylum papers for three years, the shell has just landed inside your mind." — Expert in Conflict Trauma

-Signs of Chronic Survival Mode in Refugees:
+Signs of Chronic Survival Mode in Displaced Persons:

 2. Identity Erosion: The Silent Theft of Self

 The loss of a home is a trauma.
 The loss of a country is a catastrophe.
 But perhaps the most insidious loss a refugee experiences is the loss of who they are.
-Our identities are constructed of social capital: our professions, our family roles, our cultural context, and our language.
+Our identities are constructed from social capital: our professions, our family roles, our cultural context, our language.
 Displacement is an act of total identity stripping.

-This "Identity Erosion" is a primary, yet frequently invisible, driver of depression and existential despair.
-When the past is gone, and the future is a void, who are you in the present?
+This Identity Erosion is a primary — yet frequently invisible — driver of depression and existential despair.
+When the past is gone and the future is a void, who are you in the present?

 3. The Stigma and Systemic Barriers to Healing